 [ 4560.461818] hid-generic 0003:16C0:05DF.0010: hiddev2,hidraw6: USB HID v1.01 Device [www.dcttech.com USBRelay2] on usb-0000:00:1d.3-1/input0

-Our relay board has vendor ID 16c0
+Our relay board has a vendor ID of 16c0

-and product ID 05df
+and a product ID of 05df

 lsusb -d 16c0:05df -v